lorenzja/DataAnalytics2024_Jake_Lorenzo_Assignment_5/README.md

 C.  Discuss any observations you had about the datasets/ variables, other data in the dataset and/or your confidence in the result.
 (Min 1-2 sentences)

+The dataset had a lot of noise and dimmensionality issues.
+I think that the data modeling I did was good to get a picture of the dataset as a whole and the interactions between differnt factors, however I do think that a deep dive into the data munging aspect of cleaning out the data would be the best way to optimize the various models so that they can give meaningful results with a fairly high accuracy.
+There is definitely a correlation between the square foot aspect and sale price although due to outliers (i am assuming from high price low square-feet penthouse apartments).
+Definitely a medium to high correlation betwwen LOT & BLOCK & ZIP CODE and Sale Price.
+Also the high correlation between LOT & BLOCK & ZIP CODE could lead to a multicollinearity effect that could affect the accuracy of the models.
+I would also assume a correlation between year built and sale price  with newer buildings having a positive effect on sale price.
+Inversely however I would think that certain historic older buildings would fetch a higher sell price as well.

 Part 3 (Grad Level):
 Draw conclusions from this study – about the model type and suitability/ deficiencies.
 Describe what worked and why/ why not.
 (Min.
 6-7 sentences)